mrgaaron/docs/source/guides/getting-started.rst

 .. image:: /images/console-credentials.png

 When using a library, you instantiate a client object with your host, key, and secret.
-When interacting directly via HTTP, the credentials must be included with every request.
+When interacting directly via HTTPS, the credentials must be included with every request.

 .. snippet-display:: create-client